Modern Slavery Statement

 Training for employees and volunteers

 We provide ongoing advice and guidance to those in Victim Support who have safeguarding and procurement responsibilities.
 We provide eLearning on modern slavery and a test to enable assessment of understanding.
 Our teams are asked to look for signs of modern slavery (as noted in our safeguarding policy) when speaking to or meeting victims referred into our services or when a supplier’s employees attend our premises.
-In order to help ensure focus on this important topic is retained, we are also putting in place steps to ensure that Modern Slavery is a regular, mandated topic at relevant formal supplier engagement meetings.
+In order to help ensure focus on this important topic is retained, we have put in place steps to ensure that Modern Slavery is a regular, mandated topic at relevant formal supplier engagement meetings and our Finance Audit and Risk Committee will be regularly reviewing our monitoring of modern slavery.

 Approval